Top 15 Algorithms for Data Science You Must Know

 Top 15 Data Science Algorithms

 In the realm of data science, algorithms are the driving force behind unlocking insights and making predictions.
 This arsenal of tools empowers you to solve complex problems, make informed decisions, and drive innovation across industries.
-Let’s delve into 15 of the most impactful data science algorithms and their real-world applications:
+Let’s delve into 15 of the most impactful data science algorithms along with their real-world applications:

 1. Linear Regression